 Students must already have obtained a graduate degree (i.e., Master’s degree or higher) in any field OR are concurrently earning a graduate degree.

-To complete this program, candidates must complete all 7 courses with letter grades of “C” or better.
+To complete this program, candidates must complete all 7 courses with letter grades of “C” or better AND pass ED X309D.5.
 Click here for information about the QBA examination and requirements.

 Please note that UCSB DOES NOT award the QBA certificate.
 Please review UCSB's Licensure and Certification Disclosures.